 Proximo: Cash in US power and energy transition

-From financing the energy transition globally to US power and renewable energy finance, Proximo has something for all project finance practitioners in Austin later this year.
+From financing the energy transition globally to US power and renewable energy finance, Proximo has something for all project finance practitioners in Austin this November!

 The who’s who of the project and infrastructure finance community have already booked their places at this year's Proximo US Power and Renewables Finance event in Austin, Texas from 3-4 November, 2022.
 Have you got your all-access pass yet?